edgepointlearning/edgepointlearning.github.io/_posts/2016-07-21-Instructor-led-Training-vs-eLearning.md

 *  Personalized learning paths

 #### Advantages of eLearning
 eLearning provides distinct advantages for companies.
-There's a reason that more than 40% of Fortune 500 companies use eLearning, and 72% of organizations claim that eLearning provides them with a distinct competitive advantage (as reported by [eLearningIndustry.com](https://elearningindustry.com/elearning-statistics-and-facts-for-2015)
+There's a reason that more than 40% of Fortune 500 companies use eLearning, and 72% of organizations claim that eLearning provides them with a distinct competitive advantage as reported by [eLearningIndustry.com](https://elearningindustry.com/elearning-statistics-and-facts-for-2015){:target="blank"}

 The advantages of eLearning include: